 How to decide what CPC bid amount to set

 How do you know what CPC to set?
 You can work this out based on what you know about your business and the value of a sale.
-For example, if you sell £5,000 diamond rings, one new customer is probably worth more than if you sell £0.99 packs of chewing gum.
+For example, if you sell £5,000 worth of diamond rings, one new customer is probably worth more than if you sell £0.99 packs of gum.

 Using Google tools to help you decide CPC bids

-- Bid Simulator runs 'what-if' scenarios like, 'How many more impressions would I have gotten if my bid had been £0.10 higher last week?'
+- Bid Simulator runs 'what-if' scenarios like, 'How many more impressions would I have if my bid had been £0.10 higher last week?'